pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-whitespace"+OR+"C0326")

 ### [C0327](#C0327) (mixed-line-endings)<a name="C0327"></a>
-Mixed line endings LF and CRLF
+Mixed line endings LF and CRLF.

 Used when there are mixed (LF and CRLF) newline signs in a file.

 **:x: Incorrect code**